Supplementary Python Basics

 Return paired lists from two lists: [('a', 'x'), ('b', 'y'), ('c', 'z')]

-Return new list where each element is judged as True by the specified function: [2, 4]
+Return new list where each element is judged as True by a given function: [2, 4]

 |